ROCm/rocm-examples/README.md

     - [hipify](/HIP-Basic/hipify): Simple program and build definitions that showcase automatically converting a CUDA `.cu` source into portable HIP `.hip` source.
     - [llvm_ir_to_executable](/HIP-Basic/llvm_ir_to_executable): Shows how to create a HIP executable from LLVM IR.
     - [matrix_multiplication](/HIP-Basic/matrix_multiplication/): Multiply two dynamically sized matrices utilizing shared memory.
+    - [multi_gpu_data_transfer](/HIP-Basic/multi_gpu_data_transfer/): Performs two matrix transposes on two different devices (one on each) to showcase how to use peer-to-peer communication among devices.
     - [occupancy](/HIP-Basic/occupancy/): Shows how to find optimal configuation parameters for a kernel launch with maximum occupancy.
     - [runtime_compilation](/HIP-Basic/runtime_compilation/): Simple program that showcases how to use HIP runtime compilation (hipRTC) to compile a kernel and launch it on a device.
     - [saxpy](/HIP-Basic/saxpy/): Implements the $Y_i=aX_i+Y_i$ kernel and explains basic HIP functionality.